rucker/dotfiles-manager/README.md

 For the Mac version, a Homebrew installation is assumed as is using GNU Bash.

 ## FAQ
-Q: The script creates bashrc/bash_profile and .bashrc/.bash_profile.
+**Q**: The script creates bashrc/bash_profile and .bashrc/.bash_profile.
 Why two versions of each?
-A: bashrc/bash_profile are what I commit to GitHub.
+**A**: bashrc/bash_profile are what I commit to GitHub.
 They are for show.
 These files do not contain the contents of bash_private, whereas their dotted counterparts (which are what gets symlinked to from ~) do contain those private tokens.

 ## TO DO
--Move some files to a subdirectory to keep things tidy.
+-Nothing for now!